MichaelZaslavsky/social-event-manager/README.md

 # Social Event Manager
-A project for leaning purposes built by Michael Zaslavsky.
+A project for learning purposes built by Michael Zaslavsky.

 <!-- TABLE OF CONTENTS -->
 <details open="open">